-Erica Briggs is a facilitator of learning, DEI consultant, community caretaker, creative artist and author.
+Erica Briggs is a facilitator of learning, DEIB consultant, community caretaker and creative artist.
 In each capacity she is a storyteller, sharing connections related to developing a more transparent and fluid identity, embracing culture, and aligning with nature to better heal, grow and sustain mental health and well being.

 A native Oregonian, Briggs has lived and worked across the country and overseas.
 As a single mother, she earned a BA in Communications at Mills College in Oakland, CA and a Master's in Africana Studies at Cornell University in Ithaca, NY where she studied the social construction of race in America.